 IRSC graduates earning a B.S.
 Degree in Healthcare Management may seek employment in a hospital, clinic, outpatient surgery center, physician’s office, public health agency, long-term care facility or laboratory.
 Others further their education with a graduate degree in healthcare management.
 The Commission on Accreditation of Healthcare Management Education (CAHME) sets measureable criteria for excellence in healthcare education and offers an online listing of accredited programs.

-The Healthcare Management program is a selective admission program.
+The Healthcare Management program is a selective-admissions program.
 Students are selected based on criteria outlined in the Healthcare Management Student Application Handbook.

 For more information, contact: